wp-plugins/form-maker/readme.txt

 6. Form Maker - form Captcha field type
 7. Form Maker - Manage submissions of form
 8. Form Maker - Select form Columns

+== Frequently Asked Questions ==

+= 1.
+What are the most common usage cases for the Form Maker? = The Form Maker can be used for creating multiple types of forms, including contact, evaluation, application forms, quizzes/tests or surveys, online order forms and etc. The Form Maker includes various types of fields which can be modified and edited.

+= 2.
+Where are the submitted entries stored? =

+There is a Submissions section, where you will find the submitted entries.
+The entries can also be emailed to the Administrator.
+For this you should provide an email in Email Options section (located within Form Options).
+You can also fill in the data into a custom table using MySQL Mapping possibility, which makes it possible to store the data into another MySQL database.

+= 3.
+Are there any limitations on the number of forms or entries to be used within a single website? = There are no limitations on the number of entries per form.
+You can use unlimited number of forms within each website.

+= 4.
+What can I use to avoid Spam entries? =

+The Form Maker has two type of word verifications- Standard Captcha and Google ReCaptcha protection.
+If you are receiving spam entries from a single or a few IPs, you can use Blocking IPs option.

+= 5.
+Is it possible to translate the Form Maker into another language? =

+It is only possible to translate the front end of the plugin.
+To do so, you should set define('WPLANG','[lang_code]') to the desired language code in wp_config.php file of your website.
+This way the plugin should be translated automatically.
+Please be informed, that you can modify the translations from wp-content/plugins/form_maker/languages/ (you will need POEdit http://www.poedit.net/download.php).

+= 6.
+What to do if Administrator and/or user do not receive submissions by email? =

+There are a few options to try out first:
+Check whether the entries are filtered into spam/junk folders or not.
+Try using standard emails (Gmail/Yahoo/Hotmail and etc.) or an email which uses the same domain as the website.
+Check with your hosting provider whether you have your PHP mail activated or not.
+If these options do not work, please install STMP plugin (e.g. http://wordpress.org/plugins/webriti-smtp-mail/).
+The authentication details for the Gmail are the following:
+Mailer: smtp
+SMTP Authentication: yes
+SMTP Security: SSL
+SMTP Port: 465
+SMTP Username: your gmail full address
+SMTP Password: your gmail password
+SMTP Host: smtp.gmail.com

+After installation please use the test option.
+If the test email doesn’t get send out contact your hosting provider to fix the issue.

+= 7.
+Is the Form Maker fully responsive? =

+Yes, the WordPress Form Maker is fully responsive and works with various smartphones and tablets.

+= 8.
+How can I analyze the submitted data? =

+The Form Maker has separate section for the Statistical type of entries (Select fields, checkboxes and radio buttons).
+In addition there are two export options- into CSV or XML format.
+You can import CSV into Excel for data processing.

+= 9.
+How can I hide specific form fields/make them appear depending on another field value? =

+The Form Maker has support for the Conditional fields.
+The option can be found in the Form Options.
+The structure of the conditional fields is the following:  You can specify to show/hide a field, when the condition is true and provide the condition below, e.g. Show “How many visitors will you have” if “Will you have visitors” is “Yes”.

+= 10.
+What payment options does Form Maker support? =

+The Form Maker (Pro version) has simple PayPal integration.
+This allows the user to select specific items and upon hitting submit button get redirected to PayPal.
+After making the payment, the user gets back to the website.

 == Changelog ==